abernardini/GettingandCleaningData/README.md

    The second tidy data set is obtained through two steps.
 Firstly, the tidy data set obtained at step 4 is re-organized so that for each subject (from 1 to 30) and each activity (melt() function) there exist a comlumn with the
-   measurement's name and another with the corresponding value.
-Finally the average of all variable is calculated for each subject and each activity (cast() function).
-This second tidy data set is saved in
+   name of the measurements and another with the corresponding value (nrow=679734, ncol=4).
+Finally the average of all      variable is calculated (cast() function) for each subject and each activity and the data frame reorganized (nrow=180,    ncol=68).
+The name of the meaurements are also modified, adding to the previous names the prefix "Avg_" (gsub())
-   tidy_data_set2.txt.
+   standing for average.
+   This second tidy data set is saved in tidy_data_set2.txt.
    For loading it: read.table("tidy_data_set2.txt", header=T)